 The American Dental Association suggests there is no real evidence to say that a tongue scraper works better than a brush.

-But thse studies suggested that by using a soft bristled toothbrush, there is some 30% variance in the effectiveness.
-A toothbrush is said to remove only 45% of the sulfur compounds.
+But these studies suggested that by using a soft bristled toothbrush, there is some 30% variance in the effectiveness.
+A toothbrush is said to remove only 45% of the sulphur compounds.

 This said, one of the most popular tongue cleaners on the market today, the Orabrush (view on Amazon), is a brush design, but interestingly has a scraper included as part of that design.